Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

-What Games Are Like Tomb Raider?
+What Games Are Similar to Tomb Raider?

 Once an iconic franchise, Tomb Raider was off the radar for quite some time, before its resurge in 2013.
 Since then, the series has produced two more games, all sticking to the same formula.